Average Net Worth by Age in America: The Complete Data

 The 2019 to 2022 Surge

-Several factors drove this surge.
-Home values rose sharply during the pandemic era, and homeownership is the primary wealth-building asset for most Americans.
-Stock markets also reached record highs, boosting retirement account balances.
+Why such a big jump?
+Home values skyrocketed during the pandemic and most Americans' wealth is tied to their house.
+Stocks also reached record highs, boosting retirement account balances.
 Government stimulus payments and reduced spending during lockdowns allowed many households to pay down debt and increase savings.

-It is worth noting that these gains may have partially reversed since the 2022 survey.
-Rising interest rates in 2023-2024 cooled some housing markets, and stock market volatility in early 2026 has affected portfolio values.
+Some of those gains have probably pulled back since 2022.
+Rising rates cooled housing in some markets, stock market volatility in early 2026 has affected portfolio values.
 The 2025 SCF (results due late 2026) will capture these shifts.

 What Drives Net Worth at Each Age